 You can check if your license is linked to your Microsoft account by following these steps:

 - Select the Start button and click on Settings.

 - On the next screen, click on System.

-- Click on Activation, and Windows will tell you if it is activated on the PC.
+- Click on Activation, and it will tell you if it is activated on the PC.

 After following the steps above, you should see: Windows is activated with a digital license linked to your Windows account.

-However, if your license is not linked to the PC, you will see Windows is activated with a digital license.
+However, if it isn’t linked to the PC, you will see Windows is activated with a digital license.

 To rectify this problem, you can click on the Add an account button and follow the instructions from the follow-up prompts.